databrary/design/overview.md

    * stimuli that are presented to participants (consent forms, instruction documents, images, or videos)
    * analysis or experiment *programs* or code (so-named to distinguish them from coding data)

-#### Experiment?

-Occasionally experiments can involve more than one procedure, e.g., longitudinal experiments, pilot studies, control studies, or other cases when between-subjects conditions involve different procedures or quantities of data.
-There may be scenarios where these procedures are so significantly different so as to require a new organization structure combining multiple studies into an *experiment*.
-Longitudinal studies in particular are a good use-case to think about for a lot of assumptions here.
-Requires further investigation.

-** CF: I think an experiment will be better abstracted as a study containing a set of other studies. (composite pattern).
-I think we should broaden the definition of an acquisition to either directly contain media objects or to contain references to other studies.
-The end-user would be presented with leaf media objects from the 'study tree', essentially allowing researchers to 'fork' and combine existing research data into new studies.
-I.e. I don't think it is wise to have a separate 'experiment' organisational unit, as it can be inferred from our existing units. **

 #### Acquisition

-A study consists of some number of *acquisitions* (alternatives for this term: "clips", "trials", "collections", "session").
-These acquisitions are usually individual participant or sessions of the experiment.
+A study consists of some number of *acquisitions* (alternatives for this term: "clips", "trials", "collections", "session-").
+These acquisitions are usually individual participants or sessions of the experiment.

 Importantly, each acquisition in a study involved the same experimental procedures for collecting data.
 However, not all acquisitions will necessarily have the same set of objects, as some may be missing for various reasons.

 An acquisition can include both raw data collected at the time of the experiment and summary data that has been extracted from these objects later by researchers or programs.
 These may include:
 * Acquisition date
-* Permissions collected from the participant, including sharing rights and consent forms, which apply (at least) to all raw (non-anonymized?) data.
+* Permissions collected from the participant, including sharing rights and consent forms, which apply (at least) to all raw (non-anonymized?) data
-* Participant demographic information:
+* Demographic information for participant(s):
 	* age/birthdate
 	* gender
 	* ethnicity
-* One or many Video, audio, eye-tracking, motion-tracking, skin conductance, EEG, and other multi-dimensional *time-series* objects.
+* One or many video, audio, eye-tracking, motion-tracking, skin conductance, EEG, and other multi-dimensional *time-series* objects
-* Zero or one associated markup or *coding data* metadata files from Datavyu.
+* Zero or one associated markup or *coding data* metadata files from Datavyu

 **CF: Initially I don't think we really want databrary to have an in-depth understanding of datavyu files.
 I think databrary should just hold a collection of media objects and associated datavyu files.**

 #### Participant?